JazzyWagdaddy/AzureTemplates/K8s/blog/readme.md

 **Azure Container Instance - Kubernetes Connector**: Use this service to have your cluster burst its computing capacity for short periods of time.

+## Community Call
+If you'd like to hear more on this topic, we encourage you to attend the Microsoft Azure Apps and Infrastructure Community Call on Friday November 17th.
+We'll have a conversational dialogue between two technology professionals that is designed to appeal to both technical professionals as well as sales or business professionals; providing insight to what is most important in the Microsoft Partner Ecosystem.
+One person will talk about Containers from an Infrastructure perspective, the other from an application development perspective.
+No death by PowerPoint!

+Please register at the following link: https://msuspartner.eventbuilder.com/event?eventid=h9r2x7

 # References
 * [Case Study](https://azure.microsoft.com/en-us/resources/videos/docker-metlife/)
 * [AKS Announcement Video](https://azure.microsoft.com/en-us/resources/videos/azure-friday-managed-kubernetes-in-azure-container-service-aks/)